LeaFrie/GP_sequentialCRPS/Data/readme.txt

 In this folder, we have the Photoswitch dataset:

-@article{Thawani_2020,
-      title={The Photoswitch Dataset: A Molecular Machine Learning Benchmark for the Advancement of Synthetic Chemistry}, author={Aditya R. Thawani and Ryan-Rhys Griffiths and Arian Jamasb and Anthony Bourached and Penelope Jones and William McCorkindale and Alexander A. Aldrick and Alpha A. Lee}, year={2020},
-      eprint={2008.03226},
-      archivePrefix={arXiv},
-      primaryClass={physics.chem-ph}
-}
+Thawani, A. R., Griffiths, R.-R., Jamasb, A., Bourached, A., Jones, P., McCorkindale, W., Aldrick, A. A., and Lee, A. A. (2020).
+The Photoswitch Dataset: A molecular machine learning benchmark for the advancement of synthetic chemistry.
+ChemRxiv, doi:10.26434/chemrxiv.12609899.v1.
+This content is a preprint and has not been peer-reviewed.

 It was collected from: https://github.com/Ryan-Rhys/The-Photoswitch-Dataset/tree/master/dataset and contains a collection of 392 photoswitch molecules and their experimental E isomer π = π∗ transition wavelengths.